italiangrid/storm/sysadmin-guide.md

 <br/>
 For example, if *storm* is the user that runs BackEnd service on host A and *gridhttps* is the user that runs GridHTTP on host B, both of these hosts **must** have *storm* and *gridhttps* users and groups with respectively **the same GID and UID**.
 To satisfy this requirement you can configure a NIS service for the involved hosts and add the two users to the NIS maps.
 A tutorial on how to setup a NIS service can be found [here](http://www.tldp.org/HOWTO/NIS-HOWTO/index.html).
-Another valid solution to share GID and UID between different hosts and provide a user authentication can be found with a client-server LDAP installation, as described in <a href="#AppendixA">Appendix A</a>.
+Another valid solution to share GID and UID among different hosts and provide a user authentication can be found with a client-server LDAP installation, as described in <a href="#AppendixA">Appendix A</a>.

 <a name="aclsupport">&nbsp;</a>
 ### ACL support

 StoRM uses the ACLs on files and directories to implement the security model.
-Doing so, StoRM uses the native access to the file system.
+In so doing, StoRM uses the native access to the file system.
 Therefore in order to ensure a proper running, ACLs need to be enabled on the underlying file system (sometimes they are enabled by default) and work properly.

 **To check**:

 	  [~]# touch test
 	  [~]# setfacl -m u:storm:rw test

-Note: the storm user used to set the ACL entry **must** exist.
+Note: the storm user adopted to set the ACL entry **must** exist.

 	  [~]# getfacl test
   	    # file: test